klaxalk/light/README.md

      light

-Increase brightness by 5 percent
+Increase backlight brightness by 5 percent

     light -A 5

-Set the minimum cap to 2 in raw value on the acpi_video0 controller:
+Set the minimum cap to 2 in raw value on the sysfs/backlight/acpi_video0 device:

-    light -cr -s acpi_video0 -S 2
+    light -Nrs "sysfs/backlight/acpi_video0" 2

-Try to set the brightness to 0 after that, it will be changed to the minimum 2:

-    light -r -s acpi_video0 -S 0

-Find keyboard controllers:
+List available devices

-    light -k -L
+    light -L

-Activate `ScrollLock` LED, here `input15` is used, but this varies between different systems:
+Activate the Num.
+Lock keyboard LED, here `sysfs/leds/input3::numlock` is used, but this varies between different systems:

-    light -k -s "input15::scrolllock" -S 100

-Usually, LEDs only take 0 or 1 in raw value (i.e. for off/on), so you can instead write:

-    light -kr -s "input15::scrolllock" -S 1
+    light -Srs "sysfs/leds/input3::numlock" 1

-Verify by reading back the max brightness, you should get a value of 1:

-    light -kr -m -s "input15::scrolllock

 Usage
 -----

+Usage follows the following pattern, where options are optional and the neccesity of value depends on the options used

+    light [options] <value>

-### Commands
+### Command options

+You may only specify one command flag at a time.
+These flags decide what the program will ultimately end up doing.

+*  `-H` Show help and exit
+*  `-V` Show program version and exit
+*  `-L` List available devices
+*  `-A` Increase brightness by value (value needed!)
+*  `-U` Decrease brightness by value (value needed!)
+*  `-S` Set brightness to value (value needed!)
-* `-G`: Get (read) brightness/data from controllers/files
+*  `-G` Get brightness
-* `-S VAL`: Set (write)brightness/data to controllers/files
+*  `-N` Set minimum brightness to value (value needed!)
-* `-A VAL`: Like `-S`, but adds the given value
-* `-U VAL`: Like `-S`, but subtracts the given value
+*  `-P` Get minimum brightness
-* `-O`: Save the current brightness for later use (usually used on shutdown)
+*  `-I` Save the current brightness
-* `-I`: Restore the previously saved brightness (usually used on boot)
+*  `-O` Restore the previously saved brightness
-* `-L`: List available controllers, see below `-k` option as well

-Without any options (below) the commands operate on the brightness of an automatically selected controller.
-Values are given in percent, unless the below `r` option is also given.

-**Note:** like most UNIX applications, light only gives output on errors.
-If something goes wrong try the verbosity option `-v VAL`:

-* 0: No debug output
-* 1: Errors
-* 2: Errors, warnings
-* 3: Errors, warnings, notices
+Without any extra options, the command will operate on the device called `sysfs/backlight/auto`, which works as it's own device however it proxies the backlight device that has the highest controller resolution (read: highest precision).
+Values are interpreted and printed as percentage between 0.0 - 100.0.

+**Note:** If something goes wrong, you can find out by maxing out the verbosity flag by passing `-v 3` to the options.
+This will activate the logging of warnings, errors and notices.
+Light will never print these by default, as it is designed to primarily interface with other applications and not humanbeings directly.

-### Options
+### Extra options

-Values may be given, or presented, in percent or raw mode.
-Raw mode is the format specific to the controller.
-The default is in percent, but raw mode may be required for precise control, or when the steps are very few, e.g. for most keyboard backlight controllers.

-* `-p`: Percent, default
-* `-r`: Raw mode

-By default the screen is the active target for all commands, use `-k` to select the keyboard instead.
-In either case you may need to select a different controller, see below.

-* `-l`: Act on screen backlight, default
-* `-k`: Act on keyboard backlight and LEDs

-By default commands act on the brightness property, which is read+write.
-The maximum brightness is a read-only property.
-The minimum brightness cap is a feature implemented to protect against setting brightness too low, since some controllers make the screen go pitch black at 0%.
-For controllers like that it is recommended to set this value.

-* `-b`: Current brightness of selected controller, default
-* `-m`: Max. brightness of selected controller
-* `-c`: Min. brightness (cap) of selected controller (recommend raw mode)

-Controller is automatically done to select the controller with maximum precision.
-It can however also be done manually and we recommend the `-L` and `-Lk` commands to list available controllers:

-* `-a`: Automatic controller selection
-* `-s ARG`: Manual controller selection

-**Note:** Without the `-s` flag on _every_ command light will default to automatic controller selection.
+These can be mixed, combined and matched after convenience.

+* `-r` Raw mode, values (printed and interpreted from commandline) will be treated as integers in the controllers native range, instead of in percent.
+* `-v <verbosity>` Specifies the verbosity level.
+0 is default and prints nothing.
+1 prints only errors, 2 prints only errors and warnings, and 3 prints both errors, warnings and notices.
+* `-s <devicepath>` Specifies which device to work on.
+List available devices with the -L command.
+Full path is needed.

 Installation